-PF Note 26 Funding Arrangements
+Note 27 Funding Arrangements

 In line with the Local Government Pension Scheme Regulations 2013, the Fund's actuary undertakes a funding valuation every three years for the purpose of setting employer contribution rates for the forthcoming triennial period.
-The last such valuation took place as at 31 March 2022 although as the valuation work was completed during the year once 31 March data became available, the contributions paid were those set in the 2019 valuation.
+The last such valuation took place as at 31 March 2022.